TamNguyenThien/MyPortfolio/README.md

 I created a Youtube code along tutorial for this project.
 Click the link above to view!

 # react-portfolio-starter
-A React portfolio starter app using create-react-app.
-Includes top header, side nav with a few pages which are routed with react-router
+A React based personal portfolio app using create-react-app and React Router v4.

 # Tools
 * create-react-app cli